There are two options for applying to our internship program – the preselect option

 be given for students with outstanding qualifications who are (or will be by August

-1) outstanding graduates of the University of Memphis undergraduate dietetics program
+1) graduates of the University of Memphis undergraduate dietetics program

-2) are members of an demographic group under-represented in the dietetics profession.
+2) members of an demographic group under-represented in the dietetics profession.

 Pre-select is a two-part process while the traditional match has an extra step to